Volkswagen Passat GTE Estate boot space & seating

 - 2Range, MPG, CO2 & chargingWith a 13kWh battery, the Volkswagen Passat GTE Estate offers up to 34 miles of zero-emissions range

-- 6Practicality & boot space - currently readingThe battery eats into the boot space in the Volkswagen Passat GTE Estate, making it less practical than the non-hybrid models
+- 6Boot space, seating & practicality - currently readingThe battery eats into the boot space in the Volkswagen Passat GTE Estate, making it less practical than the non-hybrid models